pdf/golifx/README.md

 ```go
 func (c *Client) GetLocationByLabel(label string) (common.Location, error)
 ```
-GetLocationByLabel looks up a location by it's label and returns a common.Location.
+GetLocationByLabel looks up a location by its `label` and returns a common.Location.
 May return a common.ErrNotFound error if the lookup times out without finding the location.